abhijeetsh/imaginify/README.md

 👉 **Responsive UI/UX**: A seamless experience across devices with a user-friendly interface

-and many more, including code architecture and reusability

-## <a name="quick-start">🤸 Quick Start</a>

-Follow these steps to set up the project locally on your machine.

-**Prerequisites**

 Make sure you have the following installed on your machine: